Health Policies and Procedures

 You also may view the video below.

-The Wellness Center is comprised of the office of the Director of Social and Emotional Health and the Infirmary.
-It is located in SC-103 on the Makai side of the Student Center facing the baseball field.
+The Wellness Center is located in SC-103 on the Makai side of the Student Center facing the baseball field.

 Hours of operation: